 Growing trade saw Joseph Terry & Sons establish a new steam-powered manufacturing site near Skeldergate Bridge in York from 1864.

 Thomas Terry, the eldest son of Joseph Terry, became a partner from 1880.
 He developed an extensive export trade to new markets such as Australia and New Zealand.

-Joseph Terry & Sons was best known for its candied peels.
-Jujubes, pastilles, gum-based confectionery, lozenges and boiled sweets were also produced.
+Joseph Terry & Sons was best known for its candied peels. jujubes, pastilles, gum-based confectionery, lozenges and boiled sweets.

 Joseph Terry was knighted in 1887 in recognition of his service as Lord Mayor of York.

 A dedicated chocolate factory was established from 1888, with a staff of fifty.

 Confectionery was the leading industry in York, with Joseph Terry & Sons at the forefront.

 Joseph Terry & Sons was incorporated with a capital of £50,000 in 1895.
 The first directors were Sir Joseph Terry and Thomas W L Terry, and the business remained under family control.
 There were 300 employees.